Key points about brain injury

 - how long a child or young person is unconscious

-- the level of loss of consciousness after the injury - this is based on a child's ability to open their eyes and respond with words or movements
+- the level of loss of consciousness after the injury - whether your child was able to open their eyes and respond with words or movements

 - how long it takes a child to remember things after the accident